Mr Omar Tillo

 In addition to this, to undergo a breast enlargement and uplift, you will need to:

 Prior to the surgical procedure, you will be required to attend a consultation with one of our surgeons.
 The surgeon will be able to assess whether you are an appropriate candidate for breast enlargement and uplift, or whether you should just have one of the procedures on their own.
 The consultation will also give you the opportunity to decide on the size of your implants, and try on a bra with sample implants.
 You will be able to choose the size, style and placement of the implants.
 The surgeon will be able to advise if the size is too large, as large implants can result in edges that are visible following the procedure.
+You will also be made aware of the potential risks of travelling overseas for this procedure.

 The procedure will be performed under Centre for Surgery’s ClearSleep™ anaesthetic.
 This means you will be asleep for the duration of the procedure.
 However, unlike other general anaesthetics, ClearSleep™ does not involve the use of any breathing machines and tubes and will leave you feeling better following the procedure, speeding up the initial recovery period.